 There are many reasons to commend BMW on what they have achieved with the latest version of the M3.
 Bespoke aluminium suspension components and a carbon fibre roof contribute to the latest version of the saloon weighing 80kg less than the previous V8 model.
 Meanwhile, trick adjustable dampers allow the driver to electronically adjust the firmness of the car to suit road conditions.

-All of these features contribute towards making M Division’s latest creation stunningly effective at covering ground quickly, whatever the situation.
-The rear-wheel drive chassis and near-perfect weight distribution result in a car that feels “balanced, accurate and forgiving” even when driven with enthusiasm.
+All of these features contribute towards making the M3 stunningly effective at covering ground quickly, whatever the situation.
+The rear-wheel drive chassis and near-perfect weight distribution result in a car that feels balanced, accurate and forgiving even when driven with enthusiasm.

-It isn’t quite perfect though. the electric power steering has a decent weighting to it, but in terms of feedback and feel, several testers feel that it is lacking, meaning that you don’t feel as connected to the car as you’d perhaps expect.
+It isn’t quite perfect, though.
+The electric power steering has a decent weighting to it, but you don’t feel as connected to the car as you’d perhaps expect.

 The latest M3 engine follows the market’s current trend towards smaller, more efficient engines.
 Gone is the old 4.0-litre V8, replaced by a twin-turbo 3.0-litre straight six.
 Despite the reduction in capacity, the new engine produces 10 horsepower more than before, with 431hp being fed onto the tarmac via the fat rear tyres.

 One benefit of forced-induction is that it offers very generous levels of torque; 405lb-ft is available from as low as 1,750rpm, and keeps shoving all the way through to 5,500rpm.
 It is impossible to argue with the performance it delivers.

 The latest M3 dispatches the 0-60 sprint in just 4.1 seconds when equipped with the dual-clutch automatic transmission (DCT), while the manual lags just a couple of tenths behind.